openmediavault/openmediavault-docs/prerequisites.rst

 this is because |omv| offers several modes of shared resources like RSYNC that do not depends on networking.
 But there are few key points:

-- The NAS write speed to storage is limited to the speed of your NAS computer NIC card.
+- NAS write speed to storage is limited to the speed of your NAS computer network interface.
-- The NAS write speed to storage is limited to the speed of your network.
+- NAS write speed to storage is limited to the speed of your network.
-- Speed of writing to the storage depends on ratio of the number of users accessing it.
+- Write speed to storage depends on ratio of the number of users accessing it.

 Full-duplex NICs are recommended, half-duplex NICs typically offer 10/100 Mbit/s and storage drives far exceed those speeds but are of course supported by |omv|.